Tell the ‘Dad Bod’ His Days Are Numbered

 A Different Chapter

-Around 50, men often find themselves the stuck in unhealthy patterns.
-For decades, they’ve been working hard on the job, and raising kids at home, and they might’ve let their fitness routine slip into more dangerous routines.
+Around 50, men often find themselves stuck in unhealthy patterns.
+For decades, they’ve been working hard on the job and raising kids at home, and they might’ve let their fitness routine slip into more dangerous routines.

-That was the case for Mike Warren, who didn’t like his unhealthy lifestyle at 50 and went on a journey to turn it around.
-Now, Mike focuses on healthy movement, diet, sleep and mindset to new, better routines.
+That was the case for Mike Warren, who didn’t like his unhealthy lifestyle at 50 and set out to turn it around.
+Now, Mike focuses on healthy movement, diet, sleep, and mindset to new, better routines.

 Blaine Wood turned himself into an Adonis after a midlife divorce left him scrawny and feeling bad about himself.
 Before rejoining the dating pool, Blaine wanted to improve his appearance, and did so through regular workouts and better eating.